 - Limit or avoid asparagus, avocados, potatoes, tomatoes or tomato sauce, winter squash, pumpkin, and cooked spinach

-- Limit or avoid oranges and orange juice, nectarines, Kiwis, raisins, or other dried fruit, bananas, cantaloupe, honeydew, prunes, and nectarines
+- Limit or avoid oranges and orange juice, nectarines, kiwifruit, raisins, or other dried fruit, bananas, cantaloupe, honeydew, prunes, and nectarines

 - Avoid taking salt substitutes if you are asked to eat a low-salt diet

-Your doctor may make the following changes to your medicines:
+Your provider may make the following changes to your medicines:

 - Reduce or stop potassium supplements

 - Take a certain type of water pill to reduce potassium and fluid levels if you have chronic kidney failure

-Follow your health care provider's directions when taking your medicines:
+Follow your provider's directions when taking your medicines:

-- Do not stop or start taking medicines without first talking to your health care provider
+- DO NOT stop or start taking medicines without first talking to your provider

 - Tell your provider about any other medicines, vitamins, or supplements you are taking